offconvex/offconvex.github.io/_posts/generalization2.md

 ## Simpler proofs of existing generalization bounds

 In the paper we also use our compression framework to give elementary (say, 1-page) proofs of the previous generalization bounds from the past year.
-For example, the paper of [Neyshabur et al.](https://openreview.net/forum?id=Skz_WfbCZ) shows the following is an upper bound on the effective number of parameters of a deep net.
-Here $A_i$ is the matrix describing the $i$th layer.
+For example, the paper of [Neyshabur et al.](https://openreview.net/forum?id=Skz_WfbCZ) shows the following is an upper bound on the generalization error where $A_i$ is the matrix describing the $i$th layer.

 <p style="text-align:center;">
 <img src="/assets/saddle_eff/aexpression1.png" width="50%" alt="Expression for effective number of parameters in Neyshabur et al" />
 </p>

+Comparing to the *basic theorem*, we realize the numerator corresponds to the number of effective parameters.
 The second part of the expression is the sum of stable ranks of the layer matrices, and is a natural measure of complexity.
 The first part is product of spectral norms (= top singular value) of the layer matrices, which happens to be an upper bound on the Lipschitz constant of the entire network.
 (Lipschitz constant of a mapping $f$ in this context is a constant $L$ such that $f(x) \leq L c\dot |x|$.)
 The reason this is the Lipschitz constant is that if an input $x$ is presented at the bottom of the net, then each successive layer can multiply its norm by at most the top singular value, and the ReLU nonlinearity can only decrease norm since its only action is to zero out some entries.

 Having decoded the above expression, it is clear how to interpret it as an analysis of a (deterministic) compression of the net.
 Compress each layer by truncating singular values less than some threshold $t\|A\|$, which we hope turns it into a low rank matrix.
 (Recall that a matrix with rank $r$ can be expressed using $2nr$ parameters.)
 A simple computation shows that the number of such singular values is at most the stable rank divided by $t^2$.
 How do we set $t$?
 The truncation introduces error in the layer's computation, which gets propagated through the higher layers and magnified at most by the Lipschitz constant.
 We want to make this propagated error small, which can be done by making $t$ inversely proportional to the Lipschitz constant.
 This leads to the above bound on the number of effective parameters.